Pamela Zave: Research on protocol modeling and verification

+has been credited by engineers in Amazon Web Services for convincing them to start using formal methods on real distributed systems.

 Research on telecommunication services

 Distributed Feature Composition (DFC) is a modular architecture for telecommunication services, designed to provide structured feature composition and easy management of feature interactions.
 DFC was invented by Zave and Michael Jackson beginning in 1997.

 An implementation of DFC was used to build the features for CallVantage (SM), AT&T's first voice-over-IP service, which became publicly available in 2004 and served approximately 100,000 customers world-wide.

 After CallVantage the DFC implementation was used to build a teleconferencing system used internally by AT&T, which for some time supported millions of user minutes each work day.
 DFC has also been incorporated into the Java Community Process standard for SIP Servlet containers.